hfboyce/tableau_course/_sources/lessons/tableau2.md

 **Step by Step Instructions**

 1\.
 Click on the sheet you wish to filter.
-On the right side of the plot you'll see a **More Options** button.
+On the right side of the plot, you'll see a **More Options** button.

 <img src="imgs/filter2.png"  width = "85%" alt="404 image" />

 <br>
 <br>

 This will produce a dropdown where we want to select a field to filter on.
 Under **Filters** we can then select the columns displayed.
 These are currently the ones we are using in the plot already.
 We will show you how to filter on additional columns momentarily.
-For now let's select  `Sum of Diameter`.
+For now, let's select  `Sum of Diameter`.

 <img src="imgs/filter3.png"  width = "85%" alt="404 image" />